SAP-archive/safety-at-work-ios/README.md

 2. contact tracing (DP3T heavily based)
 3. iBeacon integration protocol (for real time meeting room and common space monitoring)

-The app takes advantage on SAP Cloud Platform mobile services and is built using SAP Cloud Platform SDK for iOS versione 5.0.4,
+The app takes advantage on SAP Business Technology Platform mobile services and is built using SAP Business Technology Platform SDK for iOS versione 5.0.4,

 Onboarding is developed using SAP CLoud Platform SDK for iOS Assistant

-Proxy Class generation for Odata service are developed by SAP Cloud Platform SDK for iOS Assistant
+Proxy Class generation for Odata service are developed by SAP Business Technology Platform SDK for iOS Assistant

 ## Prerequisites

-The Project takes advantage on classes from DP3T open-source project (folder Sources), dependencies are managed with Swift Package dependencies, you can extract SCP for iOS SDK framework from the Assistant application
+The Project takes advantage on classes from DP3T open-source project (folder Sources), dependencies are managed with Swift Package dependencies, you can extract BTP for iOS SDK framework from the Assistant application

 ![Export frameworks](readmeImages/frameworks.png)